Home>Fixed Deposit>1 Crore FD Interest Per Month

 1 Crore FD Interest Per Month

 The best part about investing in a Fixed Deposit (FD) is that you enjoy an assured rate of return.
-The scheme allows you to choose a deposit tenure anywhere between six months and ten years.
+The scheme allows you to choose a deposit tenure between seven days and ten years.
 Once invested, the capital will earn a fixed interest rate for a fixed term, predetermined by you.
-FDs offer a significantly greater rate of interest in comparison to savings accounts while having comparable associated risks and thus serve as an ideal choice for risk averse investors.
+FDs offer a significantly greater rate of interest in comparison to savings accounts while having comparable associated risks and thus serve as an ideal choice for risk-averse investors.

-The financial institutions fix the rate depending on deposit amount, and chosen deposit tenure.
-Depending on the nature of interest payout, FDs can be segregated into: cumulative and non-cumulative.
+The financial institutions fix the rate depending on the deposit amount and chosen deposit tenure.
+Depending on the nature of the interest payout, FDs can be segregated into cumulative and non-cumulative.
 In the cumulative scheme, the interest gets accumulated and compounded alongside the principal and paid on maturity.
 In other words, the interest in your FD will earn interest, thus taking your corpus higher.
 Alternatively, you can choose the non-cumulative FD scheme wherein the interest is paid at periodic intervals – monthly, quarterly, bi-annually, or annually – as per your preference.

 For higher value deposits like Rs.1 crore, the interest can range between 3-7% depending on the tenure.
-In most cases the longer the term, the higher your returns on account of the incremental holding period risk.
+In most cases, the longer the term, the higher your returns because of the incremental holding period risk.
 Moreover, if you are a senior citizen, you will be offered an interest rate higher by 0.50-0.75% than a regular FD.

 Through this article, let’s try and understand what would be Rs.1 crore FD interest per month.